What can male discharge from an STI look like?

 The problem comes when the discharge in question arrives unprompted or in scenarios where you wouldn’t normally secrete something.

 So, if something is coming from your genitals, and it isn’t a normal substance like urine, semen, or sweat, you may want to get it checked out.
 It could be an STI.
+Have a look at any liquid, but also look at your underwear – it can be the best place to see what’s been happening during the day and if there is a persistent discharge occurring.

 What STIs cause discharge from the penis?